alvinf7989/apcsa-freedom-project/tool/learning-log.md

 After that has been finished, I had to adjust the mirroring for the y-value of the background, so it could repeatidely scroll infinite backgrounds.
 Without this, the background would just move downwards leaving the screen.

+### Day 4 - 11/18/25
+On the 4th day, I learned how to add my ship sprite to my background.
+I watched more of that Godot Crash Course and added my ship sprite from the spaceship shooter gamekit pack that I just downloaded.
+So, what I did was add a new node which was called `CharacterBody2D` in a separate scene, attached a separwate script to that scene, and I added a capsule collision shape node, so we know where the ship sprite's hitbox is.
+How I even got the sprites from the pack to pop up in the Godot project was through dragging and dropping.

+Now I could only find a sprite sheet of the ship, so when making sprite frames

 <!--
 * Links you used today (websites, videos, etc)